Nannies: Benefits and Costs

 Nannies working days and hours are set by you as the employer, so are often the most flexible form of childcare.
 You pay for the hours you need.

 Nannies can also be Ofsted registered, allowing them to accept childcare vouchers and payment through the tax free childcare system.
 However, they are not registered in the same way as nurseries and childminders – nannies are on the voluntary section of the Ofsted register, so are not inspected and graded (although Ofsted inspect around 10% of nannies, it is just to check paperwork is in place).

 As nannies work in your home, your children get to spend their time in their own environment, and stick to their usual routine.
 They are surrounded by familiarity, with their own toys, beds, and pets!
 Using a nanny allows your children to spend their days exactly as they would with you – attending clubs, classes and playdates, eating the meals you want them to eat, spending time with their siblings and (as we all need now and then) curling up on their own sofa to watch Frozen.

 Nannies also take on some jobs around the house where they relate to the children, such as their laundry, cooking, tidying bedrooms/making beds, and sorting out the playroom.
 This leaves you free to relax in the evenings – your nanny may even make some extra dinner so you don’t have to think about cooking!

-Nannies are the most expensive form of childcare, with rates varying (in Hertfordshire) between £11 and £14 per hour, depending on the nanny’s qualifications and experience.
+Nannies are the most expensive form of childcare, with rates varying (in Hertfordshire) between £13 and £16 per hour (costs updated early 2023), depending on the nanny’s qualifications and experience.
 However, nannies do not charge per child like nurseries and childminders, so if you have 2 or more children, it can work out more cost effective to hire a nanny.